 However, within the performance of maintenance work it may be necessary that administrators need to enter, change, or delete data records on a low technical level to ensure the continued operation of the overall system.
-This will only happen after having informed the affected customers and received explicit clearance using the request tracking system.
+This will only happen after having informed the affected customers and having documented this in our issue tracking system.

 Managed log files are rotated by the Flying Circus infrastructure automatically with sensible retention times.

 Changes in the Flying Circus user directory (e.g., SSH keys) can be performed by the customer themselves or through our support.
 If the change happens through our support hen it must be documented beforehand and confirmed by the customer after the change has been performed.

 Measures for order control ensure that data is only processed according to the orders of the client.

 The Flying Circus ensures that all actions taken by system administrators are covered by a contract or order with the customers affected by the action.
 This can be due to broad maintenance contracts or due to specific support requests.

 Individual change requests must have an associated ticket in the Flying Circus request tracking system.
 Other means of documentation to control changes are possible, e.g., explanatory commit messages in a version control system.